Umayyad Mosque: Great Mosque of Damascus

 Introduction

-The Great Mosque of Damascus (the Umayyad Mosque) is the first monumental architectural work in Islamic history; it is the oldest stone mosque that is still standing.
-The building served as a central rallying point after Mecca to unite Muslims in their faith and conquer to rule the surrounding areas under the Umayyad Caliphate.
+The Great Mosque of Damascus (the Umayyad Mosque) is the first monumental architectural work in Islamic history and the oldest stone mosque still standing.
+The building served, after Mecca, as a central rallying point to unite Muslims in their faith and to consolidate Umayyad rule over the surrounding regions.

-The Umayyad Caliphate established Damascus as its capital, paving the way for the city's continued development as a living Arab-Muslim city on which every subsequent dynasty left and continues to leave its mark.
-The Umayyad Mosque is one of the largest and oldest mosques in the world, and the construction of the mosque since its original construction has influenced Islamic architecture with its vitality, structure and details of the ancient culture.
-The religious significance of the Umayyad Mosque was enhanced by its famous medieval manuscripts and its classification as one of the wonders of the world due to its beauty and the scale of its construction.
+The Umayyad Caliphate established Damascus as its capital, setting the stage for the city's continued development as a living Arab-Muslim metropolis on which every subsequent dynasty has left—and continues to leave—its mark.
+The Umayyad Mosque is one of the largest and oldest mosques in the world; its original construction and subsequent changes have influenced Islamic architecture through their vitality, structural design, and details drawn from ancient cultures.
+The mosque's religious significance was enhanced by its famous medieval manuscripts and by being regarded as one of the wonders of the world because of its beauty and scale.

 ADVERTISEMENT